Flashky/notifier-packt/README.md

     password: ${MASTER_PASSWORD_ENVIRONMENT_VARIABLE}
 ```

-And finally, add the encrypted password at the SimpleJavaMail configuration inside ENC():
+And finally, add the encrypted password to the SimpleJavaMail configuration inside ENC():

 ```yaml
 simplejavamail: